 No. You should invest sufficient funds to sustain the company until such time as you expect it to be cash flow positive.
 Too many investors spend too much time finding ways to minimise their capital investments, only to find out that business expenses are greater than anticipated.
-Operating in China is not cheap; office rent and remuneration of experienced hires can rival that of developed nations.
+Operating in China is not cheap; office rental and remuneration of experienced hires can rival that of developed nations.

-It is also important to keep in mind that if funds are transferred to the WFOE in excess of the registered capital amount, it is treated as income and therefore subject to tax.
+It is also important to keep in mind that if funds are transferred to the FIE in excess of the registered capital amount, this will be treated as income and therefore subject to tax.